Party 4 U: Critical reception

-Music critics praised "Party 4 U" for its composition and Charli XCX's vocal performance, considering it one of the best tracks in her discography.
-Clashs Robin Murray described it as a "deep cut", and New Statesmans Elliot Hoste considered it "the emotional heart" of How I'm Feeling Now.
-Business Insiders Callie Ahlgrim believed Charli XCX showcased her "impressive understanding of her vocal control and tone" in the track by letting "her voice melt into the larger soundscape without getting lost in it", considering it one of her best songs in 2020.
-Courtney Larocca from the same publication praised Charli XCX's "soft" vocals and the song's "warm and fuzzy" atmosphere.
-They both considered it one of the album's best tracks.
-Consequences editorial staff similarly considered it one of How I'm Feeling Nows essential tracks, while Peters deemed it one of Charli XCX's best songs in 2023.
-Pastes Andy Steiner described "Party 4 U" as "tender, vulnerable, simultaneously lonely and in love", adding that it features some of Charli XCX's "most specific and detailed writing".
-He considered it the fourth best track in her discography in 2023.
+Critics generally praised "Party 4 U" for its composition and Charli XCX's vocal performance.
+Truskett described the song as a "shimmering, slow-burn anthem drenched in yearning and euphoria".
+Atwood Magazines Danielle Holian praised the production and lyrics, adding that the song features Charli XCX "at her most restrained, and somehow, her most cutting, sonically."
+Business Insiders Callie Ahlgrim lauded Charli XCX's vocal control, tone, and how "her voice melt[s] into the larger soundscape without getting lost in it"; in 2020, she considered it one of her best songs.
+Courtney Larocca from the same publication commended Charli XCX's vocals and the song's "warm and fuzzy" atmosphere.
+Both Ahlgrim and Larocca considered "Party 4 U" one of How I'm Feeling Nows best tracks.
+Consequences editorial staff similarly regarded it as one of the album's essential tracks.
+Steiner wrote that "Party 4 U" contained some of Charli XCX's most intricate songwriting, considering it the fourth-best track in her discography in 2023.